darko1400/ULS_AIMI_Group8/README.md

 ## Research Question

-Can stronger spatial and intensity augmentation improve lesion segmentation performance on the ULS23 task?
+For ULS lesion segmentation with a lightweight nnU-Net baseline, which contributes more to validation performance — training duration or spatial augmentation strength?

 We compared the default nnU-Net setup against several custom augmentation policies: